-This is a particular bonus when travelling with children as they haven’t got the same patience levels as adults to wait for that magic moment.
+This is a particular bonus when travelling with children as they don't have the same patience levels as adults to wait for that magic moment.
 They will love the crazy colours of the curiously named Sally Lightfoot crabs or the ‘Lost World’ prehistoric qualities of the large land iguanas.
 Frigate birds that puff up their bright red chests like balloons or the comical bobbing up and down of Blue Footed Boobies in their mating dance are equally entertaining for young eyes.

-The Galapagos Islands though, like many of the world’s wildlife havens, has to fight hard to protect its inhabitants and its environment.
+The Galápagos Islands though, like many of the world’s wildlife havens, has to fight hard to protect its inhabitants and its environment.
 Vital to its long-term survival is maintaining its pristine environment and minimising human impact.

 Another of my favourite local partners is also building a superb new yacht to be called the Theory, set to join its sister ship the Origin in early 2019 offering a luxury cruise vessel with a host of eco-friendly features.
-They are also deeply committed to sustainable tourism practices in the Galapagos Islands, being the trailblazers and founding members of numerous conservation and sustainability projects.
+They are also deeply committed to sustainable tourism practices in the Galápagos Islands, being the trailblazers and founding members of numerous conservation and sustainability projects.